legaleagleryan/RJUK-MTA-STS/README.md

 ## 📦 What’s Inside This Repository

-Here, you'll find the MTA-STS policy file for Ryan Jarvis Law®.
+Here, you'll find the MTA-STS policy file for ryanjarvis.uk.
 This file outlines the MTA-STS policy that email servers must follow when sending emails to my domain, underscoring my commitment to securing email communication and safeguarding against email transmission threats.

 ## 📝 License